-The OBD2 error P0136 code triggers when the voltage of your downstream oxygen sensor drops below the minimum threshold for too long.
+The OBD2 error P0136 code triggers when your downstream oxygen sensor’s voltage drops below the minimum threshold for too long.
 This means your air-to-fuel mixture is too low, which can have serious consequences for your engine.

 Often, the symptoms of this code are mild.
 Don’t let that deceive you into ignoring your check engine light.
 While driving with the P0136 trouble code isn’t dangerous, it could lead to misfires and other engine problems.